3. Depression & Anxiety

 Neurotransmitters, brain chemicals, are the means whereby the complex structures of your brain are turned into the conscious and unconscious workings of your mind.
 Several neurotransmitters have been tied to mood and depression.
-Furthermore, mental illnesses are clearly positioned as having a biological dimension as well as psychological.

 When depression interferes with daily living, it can be considered a form of mental illness even if it is such feelings as loneliness, boredom, helplessness, alienation or hopelessness.
 Feeling sad from time to time is normal but losing interest in life signals depression.

 Norepinephrine, seratonin, melatonin, dopamine, neuropeptides, and acetylcholine have been identified, so far, as mood altering brain chemicals.